• Skip to primary navigation

 In case, the x-rays are not able to visualize the spine properly, CT must be done to exclude the neck injury.

-CT scan is helpful in imaging of the cervicothoracic junction and identification of posterior-column injuries such as lamina or facet fractures.
+CT scan is helpful in injuries of the cervicothoracic junction and posterior elements.

 MRI